Skip to content

 Optimize Model Performance#

-Once you deploy a retrieval-augmented model to production, you can leverage Orca to optimize model performance.
-By instrumenting your model with OrcaLib, Orca actively records memory lookups, analyzes memory relevance, and allows you to record feedback for all model runs.
+Once you deploy your retrieval-augmented model to production, you can leverage Orca’s build in telemetry tools to record feedback and monitor memory usage.
 You can leverage this data to drive ongoing model performance by:

-• Assessing which memories typically contribute to accurate and inaccurate answers, then make surgical updates to problematic memories.
+• Assessing which memories contribute to accurate and inaccurate answers, to make surgical updates to problematic memories.

 • Determining which memories contributed to a specific output if you are required to for compliance, safety, or trust reasons.